-In the elementary grade levels, or the "grammar stage," classrooms will have a maximum of 25 students and will be set up to encourage the absorbing of facts, systematically laying the foundations for advanced study.
+The elementary classrooms will have a maximum of 25 students and will be set up to encourage the absorbing of facts, systematically laying the foundations for advanced study.
 Classroom instruction will revolve around the learning of facts; rules of phonics and spelling, rules of grammar, poems, the vocabulary of foreign languages, the stories of history and literature, descriptions of plants and animals and the human body, and the facts of mathematics.
 Teachers in elementary school will ensure that each student has the foundational facts to be successful in middle school.
 Highly qualified teacher assistants will be utilized in the elementary school to help monitor student learning and to assist with remediation and enrichment opportunities for small group instruction.
-Student work will be proudly displayed in classrooms and hallways. walls and classrooms will be filled with language rich materials which directly relates to the Common Core Standards.
+Student work will be proudly displayed in classrooms and hallways.
+The walls and classrooms will be filled with language rich materials which directly relates to the Common Core Standards.
 Technology literacy will begin in kindergarten and grow increasingly important with each grade level.
-Fitness programs through the PE4Life program will be incorporated into the

-A students' first years of schooling are called the "grammar stage".
-Just as grammar forms the foundation for all language, the grammar stage forms the foundation upon which all learning rests.
-In the elementary school years, a child's mind is ready to absorb information.
-Children at this age find memorization engaging and enjoyable.
-During this period, education involves not only self-expression and self-discovery, but rather the learning of facts.
-By late elementary school, a child's mind is more prepared to think analytically.
+The "grammar stage" of a students schooling provides the building blocks for all other learning, just as grammar is the foundation for language.
+In the elementary school years, what we commonly think of as grades one through four, a students' mind is prepared to learn facts.
+Children at this age actually find memorization fun.
+So during this period, education involves not self-expression and self-discovery, but rather the learning of facts.
+By fifth grade, a child's mind is prepared to think more analytically.